AyoubMaimmadi/Audieyes/README.md

 ## Objectives

-Audieyes is guided by a mission to redefine the boundaries of accessibility for the blind and visually impaired.
+Audieyes is guided by a mission to redefine the boundaries of accessibility for the visually impaired.
 Our objectives include:

 -   Empowering users through enhanced accessibility features.
 -   Fostering innovation and collaboration in the development of assistive technologies.